abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/2-Angular-Components.md

 **Output properties** are used to emit events from a child component to a parent component.

-- To create an output property, you need to use the `@Output()` decorator from the `@angular/core` package, and you also need to create an instance of the `EventEmitter` class.
+- To create an output property, you need to use the `@Output()` decorator from the `@angular/core` package, and register and create an instance of the `EventEmitter` class to be able to emit events from the child component to the parent component.

   ```ts
   // 📄 Child Component